 Be The Smartest Person In The Room

 The ultimate football guide will help you transform your knowledge from a casual fan to a football guru!

 Canceling Out The Noise With The Headsets

 Have you ever seen Happy Valley during a Penn State football game?
 Here’s a visual of 110,000 college kids screaming their lungs out:

-Coaches also use these headsets to communicate to other coaches on the sideline without battling the noise factor.
-Coaches will often have a 2 earpiece headset which helps block the noise to communicate effectively.
+Coaches also use these headsets to communicate with other coaches on the sideline without battling the noise factor.
+Coaches will often have a two earpiece headset which helps block the noise to communicate effectively.